 Getting Started with Affinity Designer

 Many ex-Adobe users switched over the Sketch as it gained popularity in recent years.
-However, this is an Apple-only program which has yet to be slated for Windows.
+However, this is a Mac-only program that is not available for Windows.

 When you first open Affinity Designer you get a GUI much like Photoshop.
 At the top, you have the main toolbar and along the left-hand side, you have the toolbox.